leeassam/pi-ultimate-guide/setup_headless_mode/intstructions.md

 ### Step 1.

-Flash your SD Card with the latest version of Raspbian using [Etcher](https://www.balena.io/etcher/){:target="_blank" rel="noopener"}.
+Flash your SD Card with the latest version of Raspbian using [Etcher](https://www.balena.io/etcher/).
 I show how to do this in the course